Knogds/washingmachine/README.md

+# Running a washing machine with a STM32 microcontroller.
 (translated from Croatian)

 See it in action:
 https://www.youtube.com/watch?v=UbFBQqC3rqQ

-To understand the code: everything happens in washingmachine.c: systick handler.
+To understand the code: everything happens in

+washingmachine.c: systick handler.

-Do not use the port: A9
+Do not use the port A9!

 The TRIAC turns on by sending a short pulse: